 Our camps were established and founded in 2007 by a qualified and practicing artist/ arts therapists.
 Our Camps’ founder first travelled to America to look at siblings initiatives.
 The first ever pilot was ran by friends and supporters with similar skills, some of whom were care experienced.
 The camps were welcomed by those who have written and researched on these issues such as Audrey Mullender, Sonia Jackson, Mike Stein, Robert Sanders, Juliet Mitchel.
 We were supported by children’s Rights director Roger Morgan, Voice, Lord Listowel, The Who care’s Trust, The CLA & ANV, all of whom continue to support our work.
 Our camp model has grown out of child centred practice, the study and implementation of social pedagogic ideals using skills from professionals in the arts therapies, and social care.

-The camps currently take place at an activity centre based in Pembrokeshire and the Lake District, and each camp is attended by over 25 young people – approximately 10 sibling groups – with 3-4 camps taking place each summer.
-The camps are attended by children and young people from varying local authorities.
+The camps take place at activity centres in different location across the UK.
+Each camp is attended between 20-25 young people – approximately 10 sibling groups – with 3-4 camps taking place each summer.
+The camps are attended by children and young people from many local authorities.

 We aim to tackle the social valtrex cheapest price disadvantage and emotional cost that comes with not having a secure family unit.
-Whilst we may not be able to put families back together, we can try and ensure that they continue to develop and maintain the bond with their brothers and sisters.
+Whilst we may not be able to put families back together, we can try and ensure that they continue to develop and maintain the bond with their brothers and sisters in a positive way.
 Studies have shown that this can promote emotional and social development as well as overall well-being.

 Whilst at camp, the young people are supported by trained volunteers at a ratio of 2:1, a Camp Leader and Assistant Leader.